Birding Among the Mountain Ranges

 Elizabeth Lake Bird Sanctuary

-Cranbrook and Kimberley are also some of the best places in southern BC to see American Three-toed Woodpeckers, and Lewis’s Woodpeckers are more commonly found here than on BC’s coast.
+Cranbrook is one of the best places in southern BC to see American Three-toed Woodpeckers, and Lewis’s Woodpeckers are more commonly found here than on BC’s coast.

 Wilmer National Wildlife Area / Wilmer Bird Sanctuary